 I’ve really enjoyed following the author’s descriptions of each location in Pucklethorpe.
 Particularly, the Hatch, where the Romanies reside in their wagons.

 Esmeralda’s Varda (horse-drawn caravan) is full of treasures and memories from her life as a traveller and fortune teller.
 It was interesting to research Traditional Romany wagons for inspiration; they are decorated so beautifully, with carvings and gilt details on every surface.

 Linda Hurcombe’s way with words has sparked so many visions of this fictional land, it’s been wonderful to extend the joy of being there through drawing it, and I’d definitely recommend a read to anyone looking for a new adventure.

 The Jesse Tree

 ENJOY FREE POSTAGE WITH YOUR ORDER OF THE JESSE TREE TODAY.
 Two teenagers.
 One summer.
 A murder mystery wrapped in an ancient riddle.
-The Jesse Tree is a captivating teen novel from a writer with a unique, timeless voice.
 ‘Now,’ said Summer Locke, ‘you stare me in the eye to the count of one hundred, no blinking allowed, and we shall be kin and I will show you magic.’
 Robin used to live in London, in the heart of a city full of life.
 Now she’s living in the back of beyond in a sleepy rural […]Read More